26 Plants That Clean The Air

 by David Wright |

-Since the late 1908s, nobody considered the impact of plants as an indoor-purifier.
+For many years nobody considered the impact of plants as an indoor-purifier.
 Yes, the environment friendly role of plants is known since ages, but nobody imagined the extent to which plants can purify the air inside your living space.
 That was before NASA stepped in to assist the Associated Contractors of America (ALCA) in a quest to conclude a list of the most effective plants that clean the air indoors by removing toxic-agents.

 Dr B. C. Wolverton led the team of the researchers.
 The study concluded that the Florist’s Mum is the most effective among all.
 The research was based on the ability of the plant to filter out formaldehyde, xylene, ammonia, toluene, trichloroethylene, and benzene.